ethereum-attestation-service/eas-docs-site/docs/Use Cases/twitter-verification.md

 1. Define the schema for the attested claims that will be used to verify a user's identity and ownership of their Twitter account.
 This would typically include information such as the user's name, email, and Twitter handle.

-2. Create a decentralized identity (DID) for each Twitter user, which will be used to securely store and manage their attested claims.
+2. Create a decentralized identifier (DID) for each Twitter user, which will be used to securely store and manage their attested claims.
 This can be done using a DID provider, or by creating a custom DID solution using EAS schemas.

 3. Develop the system for requesting and verifying attested claims about a user's identity and ownership of their Twitter account.
 This could involve the use of smart contracts and other decentralized technologies to automate the verification process and ensure its integrity and transparency.